ics-py/ics-py/README.rst

 Apple Calendar, Android and many more.

-Ics.py is available for Python>=3.6 and is Apache2 Licensed.
+Ics.py is available for Python 3.7, 3.8, 3.9 and 3.10 and is Apache2 Licensed.